revk/ESP32-Remote/README.md

-# Faikin Remote
+# Faikout Remote

 <img src=https://github.com/user-attachments/assets/fe21073f-2d91-4ceb-891b-1b56910d66a1 width=25% align=right>

-A remote control for Daikin air conditioners which use the [Faikin](https://faikin.revk.uk/) controller.
+A remote control for Daikin air conditioners which use the [Faikout](https://faikout.revk.uk/) controller.

 This provides hardware and software for a wall mounted controller with 2" full colour display and 4 way *joystick* control button.

-USB-C powered (or DC 5V-36V), linked via Bluetooth BLE to the Faikin.
+USB-C powered (or DC 5V-36V), linked via Bluetooth BLE to the Faikout.
 This provides a display of current mode and simple controls of basic operations.
 This is ideal for installations that do not have Home Assistant or MQTT.
 With HA, it logs environmental data as well.

-It can also work fan and radiator controls via MQTT and so operate in cases without an air-conditioner / Faikin or where these supplement the air conditioner.
+It can also work fan and radiator controls via MQTT and so operate in cases without an air-conditioner / Faikout or where these supplement the air conditioner.

 A number of sensors are included, which can be reported to Home Assistant.
 The hardware can also run my [EPD project](https://epd.revk.uk/) code.
 This is ideal as a general purpose environmental monitor for home and offices, including CO₂ and multiple DS18B20 temperature probes.

-A key feature is that this can work as the temperature reference for *Faikin auto* mode.
+A key feature is that this can work as the temperature reference for *Faikout auto* mode.

 This is the PCB design:-